Skip to main content

 How do you join?

 The first step is to contact your county office and ask about the training program.
-Under normal circumstances, the WVU Extension Master Gardener Program is offered through our local WVU Extension offices.
-The training program has been migrated to an online-hybrid platform.
+The WVU Extension Master Gardener Program is offered through our local WVU Extension offices.
+The training program is currently an online-hybrid platform.
 You will still need to contact your local WVU Extension office to go over the registration, fees, paperwork and how to get the manuals.

-Over the course of the 17-session online training program, you will receive 51 hours of instruction in a variety of topics, including botany, plant propagation, entomology, pesticides and pest management, plant disease, soil science and nutritional management, turfgrass management, vegetable gardening, tree fruits, small fruit, pruning, landscape design, woody ornamentals, indoor plants, herbaceous plants, garden wildlife management and West Virginia native plants.
+Over the course of the 18-session online training program, you will receive 54 hours of instruction in a variety of topics, including botany, plant propagation, entomology, pesticides and pest management, plant disease, soil science and nutritional management, turfgrass management, vegetable gardening, tree fruits, small fruit, pruning, landscape design, woody ornamentals, indoor plants, herbaceous plants, garden wildlife management and West Virginia native plants.
+Learn more here.

 From there, pass a test and complete 40 hours of initial volunteer work and you’ll have earned the right to call yourself a WVU Extension Master Gardener.